(xvii) Provisions, Contingent Liabilities and Contingent

 1) Fair value of the cash and short term deposits, current loans and advances and other current financial liabilities, short term borrowing from banks and other financial institutions and other similar items approximate their carrying value largely due to short term maturities of these instruments.

-2) Long-term receivables/borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project.
+2) Long-term receivables/borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, individual credit worthiness of the customer and the risk characteristics of the financed project.
 Based on this evaluation, allowances are taken into account for the expected credit losses of these receivables.

-3) The fair value of unquoted instruments, loans from banks/financial institution and other financial liabilities are estimated by discounting future cash flows using rates currently available for debt of similar terms, credit risk and remaining maturities.
+3) The fair value of unquoted instruments, loans from banks/financial institution and other financial liabilities is estimated by discounting future cash flows using rates currently available for debt of similar terms, credit risk and remaining maturities.

-1.65 Additional Regulatory Information
+1.62 Additional Regulatory Information

-1) The Company has used the borrowings from banks and financial institutions for the specific purpose for which it has taken at the balance sheet date.
+1) Company has used the borrowings from banks and financial institutions for the specific purpose for which it has taken at the balance sheet date.

-2) No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (45 of 1988) and the rules made thereunder, and company has not been declared as willful defaulter by any bank or institution or other lender.
+2) No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (45 of 1988) and the rules made thereunder, and company has not been declared as a willful defaulter by any bank or institution or other lender.

 5) There is no income surrendered or disclosed as income during the year in tax assessment under the Income Tax Act,1961 (such as search or survey), that has not been recorded in the books of account.